Every camera manufacturer offers a low-budget telephoto zoom option, and Sony is no exception.

 Alrighty, next up we’ll be talking about sharpness.
 I’m generally not very scientific in my “sharpness tests”, so don’t expect anything very complicated.
 As a zoom, however, there’s a lot of the focal range to cover.

-So yeah, the Sony 55-210mm F4.5-6.3 suffers from awful performance when zoomed all the way in, but is fairly respectable when on the lower end of the zoom range.
+So yeah, the Sony 55-210mm F4.5-6.3 suffers from pretty poor performance when zoomed all the way in, but is fairly respectable when on the lower end of the zoom range.

 Optical Quirks & Flaws